suannchong/research_presentation_summer2020/README.md

 # Latex Presentation Using Beamer

-15-min presentation on research project updates for RADIDEAS monthly group meeting at UT Knoxville
+15-min presentation on research project updates for RADIDEAS monthly group meeting at UT Knoxville.

+Compiled with Xelatex.